-Mr. Tim Schauer Executive Director Houston Firefighters' Relief and Retirement Fund 4225 Interwood North Parkway Houston, Texas 77032
+Mr. Brett Besselman, Chairman of Board of Trustees Mr. Tim Schauer, Executive Director Houston Firefighters' Relief and Retirement Fund 4225 Interwood North Parkway Houston, Texas 77032

-Re: Addendum to the July 1, 2021 Proposed Risk Sharing Valuation Study
+Re: Addendum to the July 1, 2022 Proposed Risk Sharing Valuation Study

-This addendum is incorporated and made part of the attached July 1, 2021 Proposed Risk Sharing Valuation Study (Proposed RSVS) for the Houston Firefighters' Relief and Retirement Fund (Fund).
+This addendum is incorporated and made part of the attached July 1, 2022 Proposed Risk Sharing Valuation Study (Proposed RSVS) for the Houston Firefighters' Relief and Retirement Fund (Fund).
 Unless otherwise stated, the results presented in this addendum were prepared using the same data, methods and actuarial assumptions that have been used for the Proposed RSVS.
 Please refer to the Proposed RSVS report for all the other assumptions, methods and caveats related to this addendum.

-Buck published its Proposed RSVS on November 24, 2021 pursuant to our engagement to provide actuarial services to the Fund.
-The Proposed RSVS developed the estimated municipal contribution rate for fiscal year ending June 30, 2023 (FY 2023).
-The Proposed RSVS was prepared, as required under Senate Bill 21901, for the Fund as of July 1, 2021.
+Buck published its Proposed RSVS on November 18, 2022 pursuant to our engagement to provide actuarial services to the Fund.
+The Proposed RSVS developed the estimated municipal contribution rate for fiscal year ending June 30, 2024 (FY 2024).
+The Proposed RSVS was prepared, as required under Senate Bill 21901, for the Fund as of July 1, 2022.
 The Proposed RSVS reflects the benefit provisions of the Fund as amended by and funding policies mandated by Senate Bill 2190, but without regard to Section 13E.

-Since the Fund's and the City's estimated municipal contribution rate were within two percentage points, the Fund's RSVS (the Proposed RSVS) is considered to be the final July 1, 2021 RSVS.
-However, since the estimated FY 2023 municipal contribution rate of 22.55% was less than the initial RSVS' FY 2023 minimum contribution rate of 26.89% and the Fund's statutory funded level of 93.2% exceeded 90.0% (but was less than 100%), this addendum presents the implementation of the required adjustments under §13E(c) of HFRRF's governing statute, as follows:
+Since the Fund's and the City's estimated municipal contribution rate were within two percentage points, the Fund's RSVS (the Proposed RSVS) is considered to be the final July 1, 2022 RSVS.
+However, since the estimated FY 2024 municipal contribution rate of 23.15% was less than the initial RSVS' FY 2024 minimum contribution rate of 26.89% and the Fund's statutory funded level of 95.4% exceeded 90.0% (but was less than 100%), this addendum presents the implementation of the required adjustments under §13E(c) of HFRRF's governing statute, as follows:

 - i.
-Adjusting the actuarial value of assets equal to the current market value of assets under §13E(c) (1) does not cause the municipal contribution rate to increase; - ii.
-An agreement was not reached between the Fund and the City under \$13E(c)(2) and \$13E(c)(3)by April 30th; - iii.
+Adjusting the actuarial value of assets equal to the current fair value of assets under §13E(c)(1) does not cause the municipal contribution rate to increase; - ii.
+An agreement was not reached between the Fund and the City under §13E(c)(2) and §13E(c)(3) by April 30th; - iii.
 Consequently, the Fund has accelerated the payoff year of the legacy liability to the extent required to increase the estimated municipal contribution rate to equal the minimum contribution rate in accordance with §13E(c)(4).